nuxt/devtools/packages/devtools-ui-kit/README.md

 ## Usage

-Nuxt UI is an unbundled component library powered by [UnoCSS](https://github.com/antfu/unocss) and [VueUse](https://vueuse.org/).
+`@nuxt/devtools-ui-kit` is an unbundled component library powered by [UnoCSS](https://github.com/antfu/unocss) and [VueUse](https://vueuse.org/).

-In Nuxt UI, we introduced the `n` attribute for every component to customize the styles and variations.
+In this library, we introduced the `n` attribute for every component to customize the styles and variations.
 For example, to make a red button:

 ```html
 <NButton n="red" />